-This Asian seared chicken is marinated in soy sauce & baking soda to get the most tender chicken of your life!
+This Asian seared Chicken and Green Beans recipe has the marinade and method to get you the most tender chicken of your life!
 And also the crispiest skin.
-Stir fry some green beans in a quick sauce and you are on your way to an amazing low carb meal!
+Stir fry the green beans in a quick sauce and you are on your way to an amazing low-carb meal!

 Truman just learned to potty train (hallelujah) and is now wearing underwear, but he keeps putting it on backwards because the cool pictures of stormtroopers are always on the back and he wants to see them.
 I explained to him this morning that he can tell where the front of his underwear is because there’s this cool pocket for…well I won’t go into detail, you know what the pocket is for.

 But I forgot that Truman is obsessed with pockets.
 I already have to check every single shirt and pants pocket when doing laundry to make sure there are no broken crayons hidden away.